IsmaelTrentin/notes-obs/B1204 Algos/Horner.md

 - [[#From base $10$ to $b$|Inv.
 Horner in N]] the integral part
 - [[#In $ mathbb{Q}$|Inv.
 Horner in Q]] the fractional part
 - Normalize mantissa (1.mantissa_bits) and compensate exponent

+### Exceptions

+refac
+when exp bits all 0 -> mantissa is 0.bits and exp value switches to 2^-126

+not a machine number when bits needed to represent the number overflow the dedicated mantissa space (machine number have a)

+absolute error approx